-Table 8.2.1.3 - Agricultural land overlay code - For accepted deve lopment subject to requirements and assessable development
+Table 8.2.1.3 - Agricultural land overlay code - For accepted development su bject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development s For accepted development subject to requirements and assessable development PO1 The fragmentation or loss of productive capacity of land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) is avoided unless: (a) an overriding need exists for the development in terms of public benefit; (b) no suitable alternative site exists; and (c) loss or fragmentation is minimised to the extent possible.
-AO1 Buildings and structures are not located on land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) unless they are associated with: (a) animal husbandry; or (b) animal husbandry; or (b) animal keeping; or (c) cropping; or (d) dwelling house; or (e) home based business; or (f) intensive animal industry (only where for feedlotting); or (g) intensive horticulture; or (h) landing; or (i) roadside stalls; or (j) winery.
-The subject land contains two small pockets of Class A area.
-No buildings of structures will be located on land within the Class A area.
-For assessable developmen t PO2 Sensitive land uses in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n) are designed and located to: (a) avoid land use conflict; (b) manage impacts from agricultural activities, including chemical spray drift, odour, noise, dust, smoke and ash; (c) avoid reducing primary production potential; and AO2 No acceptable outcome is provided.
-No additional sensitive land uses are proposed within the Class A area.
-A landscaped buffer is proposed along the northern boundary of both allotments which will screen the future development on the proposed lots from the Class A areas situated to the north. (d) not adversely affect public health, safety and amenity.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development s subject to requirements and a ssessable developm ent PO1 The fragmentation or loss of productive capacity of land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) is avoided unless: (a) an overriding need exists for the development in terms of public benefit; (b) no suitable alternative site exists; and (c) loss or fragmentation is minimised to the extent possible.
+AO1 Buildings and structures are not located on land within the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n) unless they are associated with: (a) animal husbandry; or (b) animal keeping; or (c) cropping; or (d) dwelling house; or (e) home based business; or (f) intensive animal industry (only where for feedlotting); or (g) intensive horticulture; or (h) landing; or (i) roadside stalls; or (j) winery. n/a Not applicable.
+The application is not proposing a building or structure.
+A dwelling house may be built on proposed Lot 1 in the future.
+For assessable developmen t

+Performance outcomes Acceptable outcomes Complies Comments PO2 Sensitive land uses in the 'Class A' area, 'Class B' area or the 'Broadhectare AO2 No acceptable outcome is provided. ~ This application does not propose a new sensitive land use. rural' area identified on the Agricultural land overlay maps (OM-001a-n) are designed and located to: (a) avoid land use conflict; (b) manage impacts from agricultural activities, including chemical spray drift, odour, noise, dust, smoke and ash; (c) avoid reducing primary production potential; and (d) not adversely affect public health, safety However, proposed Lot 1 will have accepted development rights for a new dwelling house.
+Due to flood hazard constraints, any future dwelling on proposed Lot 1 will need to be sited on a narrow sliver of Class A area immediately adjacent to Keegan Road. and amenity.
+Due to the established small lot sizes in this locality, there is unlikely to be agricultural activities beyond small scale low impact.
+The constraint already posed by the existing sensitive land uses in this locality will not be increased by an additional dwelling on proposed Lot 1.